tyassy/YoutubeAutomation/README.md

 After Cucumber + and Cucumber for Java are installed, test cases can be tested from feature file by following the steps below:

-- Clone the repository
+- Clone the repository, one way to clone can try steps below:
+  - Get from VCS
+  - Paste URL
+  - Click Clone
 - Open YoutubeHome.feature
 - Simply click play button on the left scenario name to run per case
-- Or, simply click play button on the left of Feature: Youtube Home to run all cases
+- Or, simply click play button on the left of Feature: YoutubeHome to run all cases

 If both Cucumber + and Cucumber for Java are unable to be installed for some reasons, test cases can be run also from CucumberRunner by following steps below: